 Professor John Anderson, UCL Great Ormond Street Institute of Child Health

 In collaboration with the University of California, San Francisco the researchers will use a novel immunotherapeutic approach to target diffuse midline gliomas.
 The aim of the project is to develop gene-modified T cells which target a protein found specifically on cancerous cells like DIPG.
 This approach is highly targeted and, if successful, will allow them to investigate the treatment in a clinical trial.

 Diffuse intrinsic pontine glioma is a type of brain tumour which is currently incurable.
 This project aims to use bacteriophages to deliver therapeutic nucleic acids to DIPG cells in a preclinical setting.
 If successful, this phage guided anticancer therapy can rapidly enter clinical trials and could also be applicable to other brainstem gliomas.

-Four new projects at a total cost of £1.81m.
+This was the first phase of funding.
 An important feature of the four funded projects is that they are highly collaborative, with researchers working together to share samples, data and expertise for maximum progress.

 Professor Richard Grundy, Children’s Brain Tumour Research Centre, University of Nottingham

 Ependymoma is a devastating brain tumour that kills up to 40% of young patients, with little improvement over recent years.
 BIOmarkers of Ependymomas in Children and Adolescents (BIOMECA) is a unique partnership between leading European ependymoma specialists who are now collecting tumour samples from young patients being treated under the international ependymoma clinical trial.
 They are aiming to develop new risk categories and work towards the future personalisation of therapy.